A1AT Test Normal Range: Values, Age, Gender, and Interpretation Explained

 Test Preparation

-Patients should inform their healthcare provider about any ongoing infections, recent surgeries, or inflammatory conditions, as these can influence test results.
+Patients should inform the doctor about recent infections, surgery, or inflammatory conditions, as these can influence results.
+Medications should not be stopped unless specifically advised.

 When to See a Doctor